sijakret/lit-transition/doc/guide/04-css-transitions.md

 If the `active` phase of your leave transition sets the position to `absolute` (or `fixed`), that element get's taken out of the flow the second its leave transition is started.
 In case of transition mode `TransitionMode.Both (==='both')` this might be fine since the entering element will be added right at that same time anyways.
-In case of `'out-in'` mode, however, the template would be taken out of the flow, and the reacalculated layout would probably collapse a bit taking up the empty space.
+In case of `'out-in'` mode, however, the template would be taken out of the flow, and the re-calculated layout would probably collapse a bit taking up the empty space.
 So here, you likely want to keep elements in the flow of the document as long as they live.

 ### GeometryLockMode